kmorrell27/UpperCrustCatering/specials/christmas.md

 ### Entrees
 - Sautéed breast of chicken filled with sage stuffing served with a supreme sauce
-- Basked alaskan salmon finished with a fresh herb sauce
+- Baked Alaskan salmon finished with a fresh herb sauce

 ### Accompaniments
 - Thyme roasted baby new potatoes